Executive Summary

 Weight: Neutral

-The combination of the Fed’s 50bp cut and China’s increased stimulus efforts have improved the prospects for emerging markets.
-However, we plan to maintain our neutral position as we await election results given the potential risk of new tariff threats.
+The combination of the Fed’s 50bps cut and China’s increased stimulus efforts has improved the prospects for emerging markets.
+However, we plan to stay neutral for now, awaiting election results, given the potential risk of new tariffs.

 Strategic: Strategic asset allocation is a baseline allocation between asset classes established with a longer term focus and congruent with an investor’s investment goals and objectives.
 The allocation is meant to optimize the asset mix through methodical diversification in an attempt to maximize return and lessen risk.